snd/mesa/README.md

 # mesa

+[![Build Status](https://travis-ci.org/snd/mesa.png)](https://travis-ci.org/snd/mesa)

-mesa provides easy access to postgres databases [![Build Status](https://travis-ci.org/snd/mesa.png)](https://travis-ci.org/snd/mesa)
+mesa provides easy access to postgres databases

 ### immutability

-mesa objects are immutable.
-no method call ever changes the state of the mesa object it is called on.

-every call to a chainable configuration method (`table`, `connection`, `attributes`, `where`, ...) returns a new mesa object.
+every call to a chainable configuration method (`table`, `connection`, `attributes`, `where`, ...) returns a new mesa object. no method call ever changes the state of the mesa object it is called on.

 ### install